World Language

 Latin 1

 The foundations Unit 1 is designed to acclimate the beginning Latin student to the new language before entering a thematic unit of study.
-Highlights of this unit include a pronunciation guide, a guide into English Grammar, Vocabulary and Derivatives, and teaching the students how to interact with "Cambridge" using some basic Comprehensive Input strategies.
+Highlights of this unit include a pronunciation guide, a guide into English Grammar, Vocabulary and Derivatives, teaching the students how to interact with the Suburani textbook and digital platform, and teaching the students how to interact with teacher-generated packets.

-Students will be taught to use roots to identify meaning, as well as how to understand the meaning of Latin without translating by using Context and the knowledge of the vocabulary already present.
+Students will be taught to use roots, prefixes, and suffixes to identify meaning, as well as how to understand the meaning of Latin without translating by using context and the knowledge of the vocabulary already present.

 The primary focus of this unit is showing how Latin can be taught to improve English and Latin skills concurrently.
-Primary Vocabulary comes from the Vocabulary Checklist 1 and 2 & Jenney Chapter 1.
+Primary vocabulary comes from Suburani Chapter 1 and a teacher-generated packet.

 Profile of a Graduate Capacities: Analyzing

 This unit is about the art and artifacts that remain at Pompeii.
 Students will use inquiry-based learning to determine the traits and characteristics that were important to the Pompeiian people, and by extension the Romans.
-During this unit, students will also be reading stories of business transactions and legal proceedings that would have happened in Pompeii.
-The main goal of the unit is to use the Art found in Pompeii to be a vehicle for students to create dialogues and stories about the business dealings in Pompeii.
+During this unit, students will read stories about the foundations of Rome, as well as stories centered around art found in Pompeii.
+Students will also read through chapters 2 and 3 of Suburani to support their increasing knowledge of Latin grammatical structures begun in Unit 1 and follow the characters who were introduced in chapter 1.

 Profile of a Graduate Capacities: Analyzing, Product Creation

-Profile of a Graduate Capacities: Analyzing, Collective Intelligence
+Profile of a Graduate Capacities: Idea Generation, Decision Making

 Profile of a Graduate Capacities: Analyzing, Self-Awareness